-The vote must be declared invalid where irregularities may have influenced the outcome.
+The vote must be declared invalid where irregularities may have influenced the (negative or positive) outcome of the vote.

 F. Funding

 - The general rules on the funding of political parties and electoral campaigns must be applied to both public and private funding.